 HTML <dfn> tag

 When writing in HTML, the <dfn> tag, also known as the HTML definition element, is an inline element used to represent the defining instance of a term.
-This tag has an order of operations of sorts when it comes to usage; detailed below.
-The following sections contain information about this tag, including an example of it in use, as well as related attributes and browser compatibility.
+This tag has an order of operations of sorts; detailed below.
+The following sections contain information about this tag, including an example of it in use, and related attributes and browser compatibility.